8 Electrician side hustles for extra income

 This is a supervisory job where you can be tasked to inspect and test light fixtures, circuit breakers, electrical wiring, fire alarms, smoke detectors and other vital electrical features in a home or commercial establishment.
-The job can also include scheduling tasks, advising workers, and ensuring that the project stays within budget and is on schedule.
+This can also include scheduling tasks, advising workers, and making sure that the project stays within budget and is on schedule.

 Depending on the scope of the job, this can even be a part-time electrical side job you can do from home!